We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Such incidents worry people about loved ones who step out.
 What can we do to keep a check and put such concerns to rest?

 To address this concern, some organizations have developed tracking apps.
-With the help of QR Codes, the app allows users to track the whereabouts of their family and friends on-the-go.
+With the help of QR Codes, the app allows users to track the whereabouts of their family and friends on the go.

 Listed below are use cases from two such apps: